-Here are the results of the Microgaming Cross Country League 2017-18 – Round 1
+Here are the results from the 3rd round of the Isle of Man Cross Country League sponsored by Law Trust.

-The 2nd round of the Microgaming Cross Country League is being held at QE11 High School, Peel on Sunday 5th November 2017.
+The 2nd round of the Isle of Man Cross Country League sponsored by Law Trust is being held at QE11 High School, Peel on Sunday 4th November 2018.
 Signing on will be from 1pm with the first race off at 2pm.

 Athletes are reminded to be ready at start line 5 mins before there start time and to listen out for whistle and instructions from officials.

 As always no dogs are permitted on any part of the course.